Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Quotes/The Lionsberg Book of Quotes.md

 “Truth never damages a cause that is just." - [[Mahatma Gandhi]]

-"A true revolution of values will soon cause us to question the fairness of justice of many of our past and present policies." - [[Martin Luther King Jr.]]
+"A true revolution of values will soon cause us to question the fairness and justice of many of our past and present policies." - [[Martin Luther King Jr.]]

 "I tremble for my country when I reflect that God is just; that His justice cannot sleep forever." - [[Thomas Jefferson]]

-"We must learn to live together as brother or perish together as fools." - [[Martin Luther King Jr.]]
+"We must learn to live together as brothers or perish together as fools." - [[Martin Luther King Jr.]]

 "Seek first the Kingdom of God, and all these things will be added unto you as well." - [[Jesus]]